Compress video for Instagram

 Drop your video onto the page

 Drag a video file onto the drop zone.
-The encoder loads it from your disk into the browser tab - nothing uploads.
+The encoder loads it from your disk into the browser tab - the encoder doesn't upload.

 Pick Reels or Feed